johnston9/shot-caller-production/TESTING.md

 <img src="documentation/readme-images/home6.png" width="50%">
 </h2>

-- Use Case: Edit your profile. <br>
+- Use Case: Edit User profile. <br>

   1. Click on the My Account link and the Account page opens.<br>
   2. Click the 3 Dots and a menu appears.
 Select Edit profile.<br>